yousty/pg_eventstore/docs/multiple_commands.md

 end
 ```

-In this particular example `amount = @gateway.pay_for(order)` line must return the same result(meaning it must not produce another payment) when run again with same argument.
-Thus, those steps - payment request, appending of first event and appending of second event either all succeed or all fail.
+In this particular example `amount = @gateway.pay_for(order)` line must return the same result (meaning it must not produce another payment) when run again with same argument.
+That's why those steps, payment request, appending of first event and appending of second event, either need to all succeed or all fail.